urbanopt/urbanopt.github.io/installation/windows.md

 For CLI usage examples, see our [Getting Started page](../getting_started/getting_started.md)

+We also have [tutorial videos](../resources/tutorials/tutorials.md) available to guide you through the installation steps.

 ## Install with the URBANopt installer

+Follow the steps below or watch the [Windows Installer Video](https://urbanopt-tutorial.s3.amazonaws.com/videos/01_Windows_Installer.mp4).

 1. Download the desired version of the [.exe installer](http://urbanopt-cli-installers.s3-website-us-west-2.amazonaws.com/).